Autograph listing criteria

 Autographs that deserve separate listings

 I do not catalog celebrities whose autographs have appeared for sale only once or twice unless such individuals attracted extraordinary collector interest.
 Andrew Carnegie is one such person.
-It is difficult to quantify fame and celebrity, but it is clear that celebrities should have impacted history for their autographs to be collectible and therefore, attract elevated bids over time.
+It is difficult to quantify fame and celebrity, but it is clear that celebrities must have impacted history for their autographs to be collectible and therefore, attract elevated bids over time.

 Railroad enthusiasts commonly desire autographs that ordinary autograph collectors know nothing about.
 Within that group are specialists who desire signatures from even more obscure people.
 When specialists bid against each other, they can cause temporary price spikes for autographs that most collectors would overlook.
 I ignore temporary price spikes and temporary interest in personalities that have been largely ignored.
 I list autographs that I think average collectors will want in the future.
-In recording prices over the span of several decades it becomes clear that some autographs have "staying power" and many don't.
+In recording prices over the span of several decades it becomes clear that some autographs have "staying power," but many don't.

 There are large numbers of now-obscure individuals who were important in specific regions or specific industries.
 Some may have been temporary celebrities and some may even have affected the course of regional history in important ways.
 Every history buff can identify numerous people who should be more well-known than published histories suggest.
 I do not disagree.
 Regardless of their "should-be" importance, price records clearly show collectors do not pay much for autographs from obscure and short-time celebrities.